apache/spark/docs/apache-airflow-providers-apache-hive/connections/hive_cli.rst

 1. Use the `Hive Beeline
    <https://docs.cloudera.com/HDPDocuments/HDP2/HDP-2.1.5/bk_dataintegration/content/ch_using-hive-clients-examples.html>`_.
-   i.e. make a jdbc connection string with host, port, and schema.
+   i.e. make a JDBC connection string with host, port, and schema.
 Optionally you can connect with a proxy user, and specify a login and password.

 2. Use the `Hive CLI
    <https://docs.cloudera.com/HDPDocuments/HDP3/HDP-3.1.4/starting-hive/content/hive_start_a_command_line_query_locally.html>`_.
-   i.e. specify hive cli params in the extras field.
+   i.e. specify Hive CLI params in the extras field.

 Only one authorization method can be used at a time.
 If you need to manage multiple credentials or keys then you should configure multiple connections.